Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Bone broth

-Many who are fasting rely on bone broth because it has nutrients that serve to help your body during a fast.
-If you do not like the idea of drinking bone broth, water alone can help to fight off hunger, as well as provide energy.
+Many who are fasting rely on bone broth because it contains nutrients that help their bodies during a fast.
+If you do not like the idea of drinking bone broth, water alone can help fight off hunger and provide energy.

-When not fasting, it is not only important to maintain a somewhat healthy diet, but it is also important to avoid overeating.
-If overeating occurs during non-fasting periods, then there is a risk of interfering with the benefits fasting has to offer.
-Worse, you might end up gaining weight instead of losing it.
-Since fewer calories are being consumed on fasting days, the food you eat should not only be low in calories but should also be high in protein and fibre as those kinds of foods will help you stay full for longer periods.
+When not fasting, it is not only essential to maintain a somewhat healthy diet, but it is also important to avoid overeating.
+If overeating occurs during non-fasting periods, then there is a risk of interfering with the benefits of fasting.
+Worse, you might gain weight instead of losing it.
+Since fewer calories are consumed on fasting days, the food you eat should be low in calories and high in protein and fibre, as those foods will help you stay full for more extended periods.

 Fasting not only helps you lose weight, but it can also help keep muscles intact while dieting.
-The great part about this?
-Not only will muscle be gained, but body fat will be lost at the same time, allowing for faster and more effective results.
-Merely cutting out calories as with a regular diet would not provide these same results.
+The significant part about this?
+Muscle will be gained, and body fat will be lost simultaneously, allowing for faster and more effective results.
+Merely cutting out calories like a regular diet would not provide these same results.

 How To Reinforce Fasting Benefits